Balanced vs Structured Literacy

 Reading rich texts that stimulate deep thinking is a critical component of Structured Literacy.
 It is a common misconception that rich ‘authentic’ texts are not a part of the Structured Literacy approach to instruction.
 They are.
 However they will not be the first texts that young children are given to read as they first learn the relationship between the sounds they hear and the written word.

-The correspondences between letters and speech sounds in English are more complex and variable than some languages such as Spanish or Italian.
+Sound-Symbol (phoneme-grapheme) correspondences.
+In English, we use letters and letter combinations (graphemes) to represent these sounds (phonemes).
+Teaching how letters and sounds match is called phonics.
+It takes time to learn this because the English spelling system is far more complex than some languages such as te reo Māori, Spanish or Italian.
 Nevertheless, the correspondences can be explained and taught through explicit, systematic and cumulative instruction that may take several years to complete.

 Balanced Literacy